groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-python/README.md

 [Product Page](https://products.groupdocs.cloud/rewriter/python/) | [Documentation](https://docs.groupdocs.cloud/rewriter/) | [Demos](https://products.groupdocs.app/rewriter/family) | [Swagger UI](https://apireference.groupdocs.cloud/rewriter/) | [Examples](https://github.com/groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-python) | [Blog](https://blog.groupdocs.cloud/category/rewriter/) | [Search](https://search.groupdocs.cloud/) | [Free Support](https://forum.groupdocs.cloud/c/rewriter) | [Free Trial](https://purchase.groupdocs.cloud/trial)

-[GroupDocs.Rewriter Cloud](https://products.groupdocs.cloud/rewriter/) is an easy-to-use and versatile online service for rephrasing the content of Microsoft Word, Open Office, PDF, and plain text documents with full preservation of their meaning.
+[GroupDocs.Rewriter Cloud](https://products.groupdocs.cloud/rewriter/) is an easy-to-use and versatile online service for rephrasing the content of Microsoft Word®, OpenOffice, Adobe Acrobat® PDF documents, Markdown and HTML files as well as a plain text with full preservation of their meaning.
 A powerful neural network reads and understands the text and then paraphrases it with different wording, producing a plagiarism-free result.
 While the background process is very complex and resource-intensive, you do not have to worry about formulas, machine learning, and load - our cloud services do all the work by providing you with a REST API to interact with them.

 This software development kit (SDK) simplifies the interaction with GroupDocs.Rewriter Cloud API from Python code, allowing you to focus on the task at hand rather than the technical details.
 It handles all the routine operations such as establishing connection, sending API requests, and parsing responses, wrapping all these tasks into a few lines of code that are very easy to read and maintain even for inexperienced developers.